-- 1134 Snippet 4-11: Example of intents on an implementation - 1135 - Intents expressed in the component type are handled according to the rule defined for the implementation hierarchy.
-See Intent rule 2 - For explicitly listed policySets, the list in the component using the implementation can override policySets from the component type.
-If a component has any policySets attached to it (by any means), then any policySets attached to the componentType MUST be ignored.
+- 1135 Snippet 4-11: Example of intents on an implementation - 1136

+1137 Intents expressed in the component type are handled according to the rule defined for the implementation1138 hierarchy.
+See Intent rule 2

+For explicitly listed policySets, the list in the component using the implementation can override policySets from the component type.
+If a component has any policySets attached to it (by any means), then any

+1141 policySets attached to the componentType MUST be ignored.
 [POL40006]

-1141 4.84.10 Intents on Interfaces
+1142 4.84.10 Intents on Interfaces

-- 1142 Interfaces are used in association with SCA services and references.
-These interfaces can be declared 1143 in SCA composite files and also in SCA componentType files.
-The interfaces can be defined using a 1144 number of different interface definition languages which include WSDL, Java interfaces and C++ header 1145 files - files.
+1143 Interfaces are used in association with SCA services and references.
+These interfaces can be declared 1144 in SCA composite files and also in SCA componentType files.
+The interfaces can be defined using a 1145 number of different interface definition languages which include WSDL, Java interfaces and C++ header 1146 files.
 It is possible for some interfaces to be referenced from an implementation rather than directly from any SCA files.
-An example of this usage is a Java implementation class file that has a reference declared - 1147 SCA files.
-An example of this usage is a Sava implementation class file that has a reference declared 1148 that in turn uses a Java interface defined separately.
-When this occurs, the interface definition is treated 1149 from an SCA perspective as part of the componentType of the implementation, logically being part of the - 1150 declaration of the related service or reference element. - Both the declaration of interfaces in SCA and also the definitions of interfaces can carry policy-related information.
+An example of this usage is a Java implementation class file that has a reference declared that in turn uses a Java interface defined separately.
+When this occurs, the interface definition is treated from an SCA perspective as part of the componentType of the implementation, logically being part of the

+1151 declaration of the related service or reference element.

+Both the declaration of interfaces in SCA and also the definitions of interfaces can carry policy-related information.
 In particular, both the declarations and the definitions can have either intents attached to them, or policySets attached to them - or both.
-For SCA declarations, the intents and policySets always - 1154 apply to the whole of the interface (ie all operations and all messages within each operation).
-For - 1155 interface definitions, intents and policySets can apply to the whole interface or they can apply only to - specific operations within the interface or they can even apply only to specific messages within particular - operations.
-(To see how this is done, refer to the places in the SCA specifications that deal with the relevant interface definition language) - sca-policy-1.1-spec-cd02-rev6 Copyright © OASIS® 2005-2009.
-All Rights Reserved.
+For SCA declarations, the intents and policySets always apply to the whole of the interface (ie all operations and all messages within each operation).
+For interface definitions, intents and policySets can apply to the whole interface or they can apply only to specific operations within the interface or they can even apply only to specific messages within particular operations.
+(To see how this is done, refer to the places in the SCA specifications that deal with the

+1159 relevant interface definition language)

-1159 This means, in effect, that there are 4 places which can hold policy related information for interfaces:
+1160 This means, in effect, that there are 4 places which can hold policy related information for interfaces:

-- 1160 1.
-The interface definition file that is referenced from the component type. - 1161 2.
-The interface declaration for a service or reference in the component type - 1162 The interface definition file that is referenced from the component declaration in a composite - 1163 4.
-The interface declaration within a component interface declaration(s) MUST be applied to the service or reference element and to the binding 1166
+- 1161 1.
+The interface definition file that is referenced from the component type. - 1162 2.
+The interface declaration for a service or reference in the component type - 1163 3.
+The interface definition file that is referenced from the component declaration in a composite - 1164 4.
+The interface declaration within a component

-1164 When calculating the set of intents and set of policySets which apply to either a service element or to a
+1165 When calculating the set of intents and set of policySets which apply to either a service element or to a

-1165 reference element of a component, intents and policySets from the interface definition and from the
+1166 reference element of a component, intents and policySets from the interface definition and from the